earunsundar/earunsundar/README.md

 * Feb 2020 - Feb 2022 (2 years 1 month) *

 ➢ Worked on Rest-Assured, Postman, Gradle, Kafka, Datadog, Grafana.

 ➢ Used Serenity framework with Junit and Allure report.

 ➢ Created and executed automated test cases in Jenkins and test scripts to uncover, identify and document software problems and their causes.

 ➢ Maintained the automated software test cases and scripts in (test case repository) Atlassian- Bitbucket.

-➢ Configured Continuous Integration for regression testing and smoke testing through pipeline configuration in
+➢ Configured Continuous Integration for regression testing and smoke testing through pipeline configuration in Jenkins.
-Jenkins.

 ➢ Validate Test Cases against the Kafka server logs, DSE Graph logs and legacy Kafka.
-Arun Sundar - page 1

 ➢ Experience in RCA documentation for customer reported issues by analysing the server logs.

 ➢ Experience in Performance Testing using Gatling and J meter.

 ➢ Experience in analyzing the data and metrics from Datadog and Grafana.

 ➢ Experience in build, deploy, run & manage the application individually.

 ➢ Documented software defects using bug tracking system JIRA and reported defects involving program functionality, application.

 ➢ Hands On experience in maintaining AWS EC2 instances.

 ➢ Analyzed business requirements and worked closely with fellow developers to deliver high-quality software solutions.

 ➢ Review and secure approvals for the documents developed with Product Manager.

 ➢ Participated in Walk-through and defect report meetings periodically.

 Technical Experience
 --------------------

-Programming Languages
+Programming Languages:
-:

 [ref]: https://github.com/githubuser/superlongprojectname